kokoroe/php-recursion-test/README.md

 Recursion test
 ==========================

-This is a recursion test.
+This is a recursion test in PHP.

-1) Install
+Install
 -------

 ~~~shell
 $make
 ~~~

-2) Rename Recursion.php.dist to Recursion.php
+Rename Recursion.php.dist to Recursion.php.

-3) Implement filterTree method in Recursion.php
+Implement filterTree method in Recursion.php.

-4) Run test
+Run test
 --------

 ~~~shell